ggauranshi-03/FederatedConsensusSimulation/README.md

    - The Flower server uses the FedAvg strategy to aggregate the weights from all clients and updates the global model.

 This project provides a basic implementation of federated learning using Flower, demonstrating how multiple clients can collaborate to train a global model without sharing their local data.

+## Simulation Screenshots:
+- The screenshots have been uploaded !